rtts/debian/roles/wol/README.md

-Even though that statement is not entirely correct (NetworkManager, even if installed, ignores interfaces that have been configured through `/etc/network/interfaces`), to maximize the chance of successfully enabling Wake-on-LAN this role chooses a different approach.
-It enables WoL of *every single network device* by overriding `/usr/lib/systemd/network/99-default.link` to add the `WakeOnLan` option to the `[Link]` section, as proposed by the Arch Wiki page [here](https://wiki.archlinux.org/title/Wake-on-LAN#Make_it_persistent) and in the way recommended by this comment in the [default configuration
+Even though that statement is not entirely correct (NetworkManager, even if installed, ignores interfaces that have been configured through `/etc/network/interfaces`), to maximize the chance of successfully enabling Wake-on-LAN I chose a different approach.
+I enable WoL of *every single network device* by overriding `/usr/lib/systemd/network/99-default.link` to add the `WakeOnLan` option to the `[Link]` section, as proposed by the Arch Wiki page [here](https://wiki.archlinux.org/title/Wake-on-LAN#Make_it_persistent) and in the way recommended by this comment in the [default configuration